 It does not necessarily work for anxiety, but it does help with depression.
 A diet rich in nutrients and low in sugar and fast-foods reduces the feeling of tiredness and inflammation, so it possibly indirectly affects depression in that way.

 Depression stats are exactly what the name suggests — depressing.
-As the state is challenging to diagnose and treat for a wide variety of reasons, it’s no surprise depression rates in the world are that high.
-What is more, rich countries such as the US seem to be particularly susceptible to disappointing depression statistics.
-The least we can do is increase public awareness about the issue, and hopefully, we have just accomplished that with this article.
+As the state is challenging to diagnose and treat for a wide variety of reasons, it’s no surprise the rates are that high.
+What is more, rich countries such as the US seem to be particularly susceptible to depression, and the lockdown depression has been recognized too.

 There is a variety of methods for treating depression and CBD oil has been increasingly added to the treatments.
 However, one should always consult the doctor in advance.

 How many people in the world suffer from depression?

 There are over 264 million people in the world that suffer from some form of depression.
 Depression can be categorized as mild, moderate, and severe.
 This solely depends on the intensity of the symptoms.